carloswph/sorter/README.md

 Matos-Goulart Simple Sorting Algorithm © 2021 by Carlos Artur C. S. Matos is licensed under Attribution 4.0 International .

 All sorting algorithms can be applied to any array of integers using the respective static method.
 Also, using the class Benchmark() the developer can perform all sorting methods at once, and get a var_dump() of the benchmark times in seconds.
+Also, we compare all sort methods in the becnhmark with PHP's native sort() function, as reference.

 # Usage